Become a Marketing Designer

 Job Outlook for Marketing Design Professionals

-• While the market for traditional graphic designers is expected to experience modest growth over the coming decade, the US Bureau of Labor Statistics (BLS) anticipates a 4% increase in the demand for digital and multimedia designers and artists.
-The BLS forecasts especially strong demand for designers who help organizations keep up with trends in marketing and communication.
+• While the market for traditional graphic designers is expected to experience modest growth (3%) by 2032, the U.S. Bureau of Labor Statistics (BLS) anticipates a 16% increase in the demand for web developers and digital designers.

 Marketing Design Frequently Asked Questions (FAQs)